 Like many computing technologies used in modern day, email has its roots back in the ‘70s.
 Over the years, it has been developed and enhanced in countless ways, with new usability features and security controls tacked on to keep up with developments in computing.

 The purpose of this article is to expose the mechanisms of mail flow in a way that translates to the MSP space, and to examine the considerations an MSP and its clients may have when planning and discussing a mail solution.
-Even when approaching a new environment, it is surprisingly easy to map out mail-flow if you know where to look and what to look for.
+Even when approaching a new environment, it is surprisingly easy to map out mail flow if you know where to look and what to look for.
 However, it can often be difficult to understand this process due to the presence of several convergent technologies working in concert.
-Let’s take a closer look.
+Let’s take a closer look at email explained: mail flow and email handling services.

 “Hopping” through the Sender’s Environment

-Every message begins within a Mail User Agent (MUA), which is responsible for formatting, user-interface, and connecting the end-user to their mail server.
+Every message in an email handling service begins within a Mail User Agent (MUA), which is responsible for formatting, user-interface, and connecting the end-user to their mail server.
 The MUA forms the interface layer of common mail applications like Outlook and Gmail, controlling the user’s experience sending messages.

 Once the message is sent out of the MUA, it goes to the sender organization’s mail server.
 The mail server is simply a high-powered computer designed to host two critical server applications which are responsible for handling mail.
 The first is called the Mail Submission Agent (MSA) and is responsible for receiving email messages from the MUA.
 The second, known as the Mail Transfer Agent (MTA), locates the correct mail server to send the email to by identifying a specific type of Domain Name System (DNS) record called the MX Record.
 This record is stored online and belongs to the recipient.
 Once the MX Record is identified, the MTA releases the email to this intended recipient.